NihalReddy14/Survey-GMU/README.md

  Student Survey Fullstack App

 A fullstack web application for submitting and managing student surveys.
+This Project was done by both me and my friend.
 Built using:

  Angular (Frontend)
  Spring Boot (Backend)